personofnorank/truemindconsulting/content/about.md

 call_to_action: Contact
 large_header: false
 ---
-I help organisations make sense of situations and identify possibilities for action.
+I help organisations facing uncertainty make sense of their situation and identify possibilities for action.

 ---